VERITAS Overview

 Launch, Cruise, and Arrival

-After that, VERITAS begins two phases of aerobraking – dipping repeatedly into the upper atmosphere of Venus and using drag on the solar arrays to reduce the spacecraft's speed and further lower its orbit.
+After that, VERITAS will use two phases of aerobraking – dipping repeatedly into the upper atmosphere of Venus and using drag on the solar arrays to reduce the spacecraft's speed and further lower its orbit.
 Each aerobraking phase lasts about five months.
 Once aerobraking is completed, VERITAS will be in its final science orbit.

 Aerobraking

-VERITAS enters its first aerobraking phase about a month after arrival.
+VERITAS will enter its first aerobraking phase about a month after arrival.
 The two aerobraking phases, together, reduce the spacecraft's orbital altitude at its farthest point from Venus (known as apoapsis) from nearly 20,000 miles to 250 miles (32,000 kilometers to 400 kilometers).
 Aerobraking reduces the spacecraft's orbit period (the time it takes to orbit Venus) from 10 hours to 1.6 hours.

 Science Operations